 - You can use the keyboard shortcuts f and g to zoom in/out

 If you move the submission around or zoom in/out and want to save this view to be the default view for that question, you can click Save View.

 NOTE: Saving the submission view only affects your default view of that question and will not affect other graders’ default view.
-If you wish to change the default view for all graders edit the question’s region in Edit Outline.
+If you wish to change the default view for all graders, edit the question’s region on the Edit Outline page.